The Division of Student Affairs & Campus Diversity offers allyship seminars to students,

 faculty, and staff.
 The allyship seminars are housed in their respective centers and

-below, you will find our current offerings of Ability Ally, The Brave Project, Military
+below, you will find our current offerings of Disability Ally, The Brave Project,

-Ally, Safe Zones, and Undocually.
-As a commitment to SDSU’s values of equity and inclusion
+Military Ally, Safe Zones, and Undocually.
+As a commitment to SDSU’s values of equity

-in everything we do, we encourage you to attend these allyship seminars as part of
+and inclusion in everything we do, we encourage you to attend these allyship seminars

 For more information about specific programs and partnerships, please explore each